icopy-site/awesome/docs/awesome/awesome-home-assistant.md

 - [Font Awesome Icons](https://github.com/thomasloven/hass-fontawesome) - Use the free icons from Font Awesome in your frontend.
 - [Hass Hue Icons](https://github.com/arallsopp/hass-hue-icons) - Additional Philips Hue bulbs and fixtures icons.
+- [simpleicons](https://github.com/vigonotion/hass-simpleicons) - Use the free icons from the simpleicons set.

 ### Themes